Harshjerry/Harshjerry/README.md

 # Harshdeep Singh

-SRE Intern at IBM Research — building infra that's already saving **$110K/month** in log costs on Quantum compute workloads.
+SRE Intern at IRL Quantum — building infra that's already saving **$110K/month** in log costs on Quantum compute workloads.
 CKA + AWS SA-Associate certified.
 IT student at IIIT Gwalior, expected May 2027.

 ---

 ## What I'm doing right now

-- Running observability for IBM Research's Quantum Infrastructure across bare-metal Kubernetes and multi-tenant IBM Cloud
+- Running observability for IRL's Quantum Infrastructure across bare-metal Kubernetes and multi-tenant Cloud
 - Built a log-cost analysis platform driving **$1.3M+ annualized** savings
 - Cut MTTD by 35% with a unified Sysdig + OpenTelemetry + Jaeger pipeline
 - Shipping Terraform GitOps (Atlantis) that killed config drift by 40%, with zero-downtime rollouts and 99.99% uptime